natalieh235/bit-camp-learning-lab/README.md

-# azure-functions-template
+# BitCamp: Azure Functions (Template Repo)
-The template repo for Github Learning Lab Course: Azure Functions.
+The template repository for the Azure Functions course on Learning Lab.